geek-cookbook/geek-cookbook/manuscript/kubernetes/ingress/traefik/index.md

 ### Troubleshooting

 Are things not working as expected?
-Watch the nginx-ingress-controller's logs with ```kubectl logs -n nginx-ingress-controller -l app.kubernetes.io/name=nginx-ingress-controller -f```.
+Watch the traefik's logs with ```kubectl logs -n traefik -l app.kubernetes.io/name=traefik -f```.

 --8<-- "recipe-footer.md"